IBD Diet and Travelling

-Should you develop diarrhoea, or an increase in stools, it is important to remain hydrated, so take care to drink enough fluids.
+Should you develop diarrhoea, or an increase in stool frequency, it is important to remain hydrated, so take care to drink enough fluids.
 Further information regarding travellers' diarrhoea and avoiding dehydration can be found in on our managing travellers’ diarrhoea page.

 To make managing your dietary requirements easier when travelling, a personalised dietary alert card available in 18 different languages can be purchased from the Dietary card website http://www.dietarycard.com/

-Advice from a Dietician or qualified nutritionist may help with many aspects of IBD and also when planning to travel, when your diet may not been the same as usual for a peroid of time.
+Advice from a Dietician may help with many aspects of IBD and also when planning to travel, when your diet may not been the same as usual for a period of time.
 This useful nutritionist resource can give you a few handy tips regarding diet.
 Comprehensive diet and inflammatory Bowel Disease information can also be found on the Crohn's and Colitis UK website.

 Always ensure you contact your nutrition team before booking any holiday to ensure your health needs can be managed adequate plans are in place before your trip

-You may be receiving artificial nutrition via tube (enteral nutrition) into your intestine/stomach or via a line,e.g. Hickman or PICC line (parenteral nutrition) into your vein.
+You may be receiving artificial nutrition via a feeding tube (enteral nutrition) into your intestine/stomach or via a line, e.g. Hickman or PICC line (parenteral nutrition) into your vein.
 This should not stop you from travelling but there are extra factors that you will need to consider before your trip.

-**Check out this useful Blog from Sara Ringer, Author of Inflammed and untamed, for helpful tips for travelling with TPN**
+**Check out this useful Blog from Sara Ringer, Author of Inflamed and Untamed, for helpful tips for travelling with TPN**

 Ensure you have a written plan from your specialist of what to do in an emergency